 Reason for Physical Abilities Test

-If you are in the medical, manufacturing, transportation, or retail industries, your organization probably understands the burden of worker’s compensation claims.
+Businesses in the medical, manufacturing, transportation, or retail sectors understand the burden of worker’s compensation claims.
 These industries often require that workers perform a variety of physical tasks on a daily basis.
-Putting employees in physically demanding roles that they are incapable of can increase the chance of workplace injuries and accidents.
-This in turn, increases insurance premiums and worker’s comp claims.
+Placing employees in physically demanding roles that they are incapable of can increase the chance of workplace injuries and accidents.
+This in turn increases insurance premiums and worker’s comp claims.

 While a resume and interview can provide insight on an employee’s qualifications, they do not evaluate an employee’s capacity to take on physically demanding tasks related to their job description.
 Physical Abilities Tests can help an employer ensure that every employee within an organization is placed in the position that fits their physical abilities, cutting down on work place incidents and possibly garnering discounts with insurers.